-Acidity, or acid reflux, commonly starts with a burning sensation in the chest after a heavy meal or when lying down soon after eating, caused by stomach acid flowing back into the esophagus and irritating its lining.
-This reflux can be triggered by spicy or oily foods, long gaps between meals, stress, and some medications.
-Occasional episodes are normal, but frequent symptoms (more than twice a week) could indicate chronic acid reflux or GERD, which requires medical evaluation and treatment.
+Acidity, or acid reflux, commonly starts with a burning sensation in the chest after a heavy meal or when lying down soon after eating, caused by stomach acid flowing back into the oesophagus and irritating its lining.
+Spicy or oily foods, long gaps between meals, stress, and some medications can trigger this reflux.
+Occasional episodes are normal, but frequent symptoms (more than twice a week) could indicate chronic acid reflux or gastro-oesophageal reflux disease (GERD), which requires medical evaluation and treatment.
 Lifestyle changes, over-the-counter antacids, and acid-reducing medications are common treatments, and in severe cases, procedures or surgery may be needed for relief and to prevent complications.

 Read time : 14 mins